giantswarm/docs/src/content/basics/kubernetes-resources/index.md

 ### Jobs

 Unlike the typical pod that you use for long-running processes, jobs let you manage pods that are supposed to terminate and not be restarted.
-A job creates one or more pods and ensures a specified number of them terminate with success.
+A job creates one or more pods and ensures their termination after a specified number of successful completions.

 [Jobs Reference](https://kubernetes.io/docs/concepts/workloads/controllers/jobs-run-to-completion/)